 No matter how many dogs you buy, each of us will get the dog we need at the time we need it in our lives … so why not space your dogs out so you can invest your time and love into all of the dogs in your home equally.
 Expect your dogs to live to be 16-18 years old and get a next puppy when your youngest dog is 3-5 years old.
 This means you will never have more than 5 or 6 dogs in your home to care for at any one time.

 Being a dog lover means I care for my dogs because I love dogs … not just because I want to play a dog sport.
 I feed good quality dog food not just to my young dogs who are still performing, but also to my older dogs who have given me their all and now deserve respect and comfort in their senior years.

 In 2012 I wrote a series of articles on keeping your older dogs healthy and happy.
-Today all of those tips have been put into a Kindle ebook you can pick up through amazon entitled “Anti-Aging Tips for Dogs” by Susan Garrett.
+Today all of those tips have been put into a Kindle ebook you can pick up through Amazon entitled “Anti-Aging Tips for Dogs” by Susan Garrett.
 If you are lucky you will find it for the price of less than a dollar if you are really lucky it will be free!
 When you go through it I would really appreciate it if you would leave an Amazon review.
-Here is a link for the ebook.
+Here is the Amazon* link for the ebook.

 I am proud that there may be people around the world who consider me their “dog training mentor,” but it is my wish that more people would consider me their “dog-loving mentor.”

 I write this post not to point fingers or judge anyone but to provoke thought in everyone.
 None of us lives the perfect life nor is it healthy to seek or expect perfection.
-However if we take can aim for tomorrow to be better than today then our progress forward should lead to a amazing outcome for both our lives and those of our dogs . . . it is, after all a journey.
+However, if we take can aim for tomorrow to be better than today then our progress forward should lead to an amazing outcome for both our lives and those of our dogs . . . it is, after all a journey.

 Today I am grateful to all of the amazing mentors that have influenced my life . . . some I have met personally, many others I haven’t.